pearcej/pearcej.github.io/csc493/r0d-project-concept-draft.md

-## CSC 493: R0: Project Concept Proposal
+## CSC 493: r0d: Project Concept Proposal DRAFT

 As you know from the course title, this course is a project-based course.
 It will be a project that you develop